alicht/intro-to-git-github-1121/git.md

 -  it facilitates collaboration
 -  it gives you the freedom to experiment and try new things without messing up the code base.

-As developers our code is our livelihood so it's important that we safely store our work... frequently.
-Not only that we want to track our changes as we make them.
-If we make a feature that ends up breaking the rest of our app we want to be able to go back to a point when our app was last working.

 ## Let's Make a Local Repository!